Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 Preserving Old Salem’s Agricultural Heritage

-Resident gardeners today employ sustainable practices in and out of the garden to preserve Old Salem’s historical roots.
-Locals provide heirloom seeds, some passed down through generations, to a seed collection initiative, “Seeds with Stories,” for chronicling and even planting.
+Old Salem’s resident gardeners today employ sustainable practices in and out of the garden to preserve the town’s historical roots.
+Locals provide heirloom seeds, some passed down through generations, to a seed collection initiative, “Seeds with Stories,” for chronicling and planting.

 old-salem-seed-lab-angled